Certificate in Management Studies

 The Certificate in Management Studies program is well suited for you if you have considerable work experience or a qualification in a technical field and want to develop your management skills and possibly specialize in a business discipline.

 The certificate may be earned by building on the 15-credit Certificate in Business Skills or by completing 30 credits of coursework.

 What Can You Do With This Credential?

 Karen Andrews fast-tracked her path to the Certificate in Management Studies by transferring her past credit and completing the program in only eight months.
 She has also laddered her Certificate into the Diploma in Management Studies, which will directly relate to her past managerial work experience.

 A strong grounding in quantitative courses, including Math 11 (Principles), MATH 0523, or equivalent

 A minimum of 6 TRU credits (distance or on-campus)

-30 credits total, with a GPA of 2.00 (a trade of C-) or higher in all courses required to complete this credential, as follows:
+Thirty credits total, with a GPA of 2.00 (a grade of C-) or higher in all courses required to complete this credential, as follows: